What are the E1 Visa requirements?

 Over 50% of the total volume of international trade (i.e., excluding domestic UK trade) of the foreign company must be between the US and the treaty country.
 The Embassy/Consulate will look at the one full year preceding filing the application to determine whether the foreign company satisfies this requirement.

-What supporting evidence is required in the E-1 visa application?
+What supporting evidence is required in the E-1 company application?

 In order for a foreign company to be granted E-1 registration as a treaty trader, it will be necessary to provide information and documentation evidencing that each of the aforementioned requirements has been met.